YordanGeorgiev/qto/doc/md/issue-tracker-features-and-functionalities.md

 ##### 2.5.1.2.
 Successful execution
 If the single cell inline-edit is successfull no msg is presented and the data is updated to the database storage.

+#### 2.5.2.
+New item creation
+A new item could be added to the table in the ui and thus in the db table by clicking the plus button

+##### 2.5.2.1.
+Error handling on db create error
+If any error occurs while the creation an error msg is presented crearly with fading effect, which returns the error msg from the database.
+On unvalid input the data is not created to the database and nothing is stored.

+##### 2.5.2.2.
+Successful execution
+No msg is presented, but a new row is added to the table and in the database table.